harryf/comedy/docs/_shows/20191104_Acid_4th_November_2019__20_mins.md

 >
 > Let's just move on from all of that.
 >
-> Okay.
->
 > Oh, Jesus Christ.
 >
-> So, all right.
+> Alright, so we're here at this English comedy night.
 >
-> So, you know.
+> You're listening to me.
+I'm originally from England.
 >
-> We're here at this English comedy night.
->
-> And, you know, you're listening to me.
->
-> I'm originally from England.
->
 > I've been in Switzerland for a long time now.
 >
-> And I'm actually in the process of applying for my Swiss passport.
+> I'm actually in the process of applying for my Swiss passport.
 >
-> And when I get my passport, I'm going to be voting S-file B.
+> When I get my passport, I'm going to be voting Esparpille.
 >
 > Because it's time to do something about all the immigrants.
 >
-> And specifically, I mean the English-speaking immigrants, you know.
+> Specifically, I mean the English-speaking immigrants.
 >
-> Because let's take a look at these guys.
+> Let's take a look at these guys.
 >
-> Like, what have they...
+> What have they done when they came here?
 >
-> What have they done when they came here, you know?
+> Because they voted for Trump.
+They voted for Brexit.
 >
-> Because, you know, they voted for Trump.
+> And then they were like, "Oh my God, we fucked up our country.
 >
-> They voted for Brexit.
+> Let's just sneak over to Switzerland."
 >
-> And then they were like,
+> But when they came here, you've got to ask, "What are they actually voting for?"
 >
-> Oh, my God.
+> Because when the Indians and the Vietnamese came here, they brought with them great cuisine.
 >
-> We fucked up our country.
+> Or the Romanians and the Brazilians, when they came here, they brought sexual relief.
 >
-> Let's just sneak over to Switzerland.
+> But these English speakers are just coming to comedy nights like this
 >
-> But when they came here, you've got to ask,
+> and listening to stand-up comedy in English and not even learning the language.
 >
-> What are they actually bringing?
->
-> Because, you know, when the Indians and the Vietnamese came here,
->
-> they brought with them great cuisine.
->
-> Or the Romanians and the Brazilians,
->
-> when they came here,
->
-> they brought sexual relief.
->
-> But, you know, these English speakers are just coming to comedy nights like
->
-> this
->
-> and listening to sound-up comedy in English
->
-> and not even learning the language, you know.
->
 > And it bothers me.
 >
-> I got to go.
+> All right, so where are we going to go from here?
 >
-> For some unknown reason.
+> When you live here 18 years, you actually start to feel like you belong here.
 >
-> All right.
+> For me, actually, when I think about it, I think of all the foreigners.
 >
-> So, where are we going to go from here?
->
-> Okay.
->
-> So, you know, when you live here 18 years,
->
-> you actually...
->
-> You start to feel like you belong here, you know.
->
-> And for me, actually, when I think about it,
->
-> I think of all the foreigners.
->
 > I think it is my job to help prevent this country from getting stolen.
 >
-> Because, you know, the Swiss people, they're all unemployed.
+> Because the Swiss people, they're all unemployed.
 >
 > They don't want to do anything.
 >
-> So, it's down to me.
+> So it's down to me.
 >
-> And, you know, I think this actually goes back to my childhood.
+> And I think this actually goes back to my childhood.
 >
-> Because when I was seven years old,
+> Because when I was 7 years old, something was stolen from me.
 >
-> something was stolen from me.
+> That's right, I was circumcised.
 >
-> That's right.
+> And judging by that reaction, not a lot of you know what circumcision means.
 >
-> I was circumcised.
+> Come and talk to me afterwards, I'll show you.
 >
-> And, you know, judging by that reaction,
+> But what began as a very traumatic childhood experience in adult life has turned into a real
 >
-> not a lot of you know what circumcision means.
+> advantage.
 >
-> Come and talk to me afterwards.
+> Because on those rare occasions that a woman's head comes close to the tip of my penis,
 >
-> I'll show you.
+> and I mean closer than this, it's a lot closer,
 >
-> But what began as a very traumatic childhood experience
+> she would invariably sigh like [sigh]
 >
-> in adult life has sent me to a real advantage.
+> and I'd be like, "Hey, why are you sighing on my penis?"
 >
-> Because on those rare occasions
+> And she'd be like, "You have no idea how many dirty dicks I have."
 >
-> that a woman's head comes close to the tip of my penis,
+> And what I learned is that amongst my uncut brethren,
 >
-> and I mean closer than this, you know,
+> a lot of you are not putting in enough attention in this area.
 >
-> it's a lot closer,
+> So I thought I'd give you a few tips to help you keep your lady's life more pleasant.
 >
-> she would invariably sigh, like...
+> For example, you know in your car you've got that wunderbaum hanging from the rear view mirror?
 >
-> And I'd be like,
->
-> "Hey, why are you sighing on my penis?"
->
-> And she'd be like,
->
-> "You have no idea how many dirty dicks I have there."
->
-> And what I learned, what I learned is that
->
-> amongst my uncut brethren,
->
-> a lot of you are not putting in enough attention in this area, you know.
->
-> So, I thought I'd give you a few tips
->
-> to help you keep your lady's life more pleasant, you know.
->
-> For example, you know in your car that you've got that wunderbaum?
->
-> Paint it from the rear view mirror.
->
 > Just hang that from your penis.
 >
-> 'Cause women are very sensitive to smell.
+> Because women are very sensitive to smell.
 >
 > That will immediately make her life more pleasant.
 >
-> Or, hang up that word with Nadia.
+> Or hang up and word with Nadia.
+Nadia here is looking like she regrets even coming here tonight.
 >
-> Nadia here is looking like she regrets even coming here tonight.
+> How's it going for you, Nadia?
 >
-> Well, how's it going for you, Nadia?
->
 > I'm fine, thanks.
 >
 > You're fine, thanks.
+Okay, this has got more awkward for you now.
 >
-> Okay, this has gotten more awkward for you now.
->
 > Well, we've brought some awkwardness into your evening.
 >
-> All right, let's carry on because, you know,
+> Alright, let's carry on because, you know,
 >
-> with more tips for what you can do today,
+> with more tips for what you can do to make your lady's life more pleasant,
 >
-> to make your lady's life more pleasant,
+> because what you could also do is right here, up above your penis,
 >
-> because what you could also do is right here,
+> you could try tattooing a pleasant scene, like a field of green grass with some flowers growing,
 >
-> up above your penis,
->
-> you could try tattooing a pleasant scene,
->
-> like a field of green grass with some flowers growing,
->
 > or maybe a tree with a few birds singing.
 >
-> You know, something to help take her mind off
+> You know, something to help take her mind off the disgusting act she has to perform.
 >
-> the disgusting act she has to perform.
+> But, yeah, this is going fantastic.
 >
-> But, yeah, it's...
->
-> This is going fantastically.
->
 > Let me just have a sip of this while people deal with their trauma.
 >
 > This is your trauma break.
 >
-> Okay, so those tips might have been a little bit hard to grasp,
+> Okay, so those tips might have been a little bit hard to grasp.
 >
-> so let's try something a bit simpler.
+> So let's try something a bit simpler.
 >
-> All you've got to do is, when she's down there,
+> All you've got to do is, when she's down there, you just bring a box of crackers.
 >
-> you just bring a box of crackers.
->
 > And while she's down there, you just kind of feed her the crackers.
 >
-> Because cheese goes really well with crackers.
+> Because she gets really well with crackers.
 >
-> Oh, wow!
+> Oh, this is going great.
+This is fantastic.
 >
-> Oh, this is going great!
+> Should I do some more?
+We've got more time.
 >
-> This is fantastic.
+> Alright, let's switch them.
 >
-> I mean, should I do some more?
+> Amit is ready to give up comedy forever at this point.
 >
-> We've got more time.
+> Me, I don't give a fuck, you know.
+I'm enjoying myself.
 >
-> All right, let's switch them.
+> You guys are.
+I'm having fun.
 >
-> I mean, it's really to give up comedy forever at this point.
+> Alright, so let me tell you something.
 >
-> Me, I don't give a fuck.
+> Amazingly, and probably someone should call social services,
 >
-> You know, I'm enjoying myself.
->
-> You guys are having fun.
->
-> All right, so let me tell you something.
->
-> So, like, amazingly,
->
-> and probably someone should call social services,
->
 > amazingly, I'm actually a single dad.
+I have two teenage kids.
 >
-> I have two teenage kids, and they live with me.
+> And they live with me.
 >
-> And being a single dad is hard
+> Being a single dad is hard because there's many things to deal with.
 >
-> because, you know, there's many things to deal with,
+> And especially technology.
 >
-> and especially technology, you know,
+> Because technology brings in a lot of things that are very difficult.
 >
-> because technology brings in a lot of things
+> Like parents, 20 years ago, they didn't have to worry about this.
 >
-> that are very difficult.
->
-> Like, parents 20 years ago, they didn't have to worry about this, you know?
->
 > Like, my son plays Fortnite.
 >
 > Do you guys know what Fortnite is?
 >
-> Let me just explain them quickly.
+> Let me just explain that quickly.
 >
-> Like, Fortnite is a shooter you can play online against other people.
+> Fortnite is a shooter you play online against other people.
 >
-> And recently, the makers of Fortnite announced
+> And recently, the makers of Fortnite
 >
-> that they had 125 million players online at the same time.
+> announced that they had 125 million players online at the same time.
 >
-> So, so many kids are saying they're ruining an entire generation.
+> To so many kids, they're saying they're ruining an entire generation.
 >
-> But for me, as a parent,
+> But for me as a parent,
 >
-> I think, actually, Fortnite is teaching my son some great life skills.
+> I think actually Fortnite is teaching my son some great life skills.
 >
 > Because he's learned to sit in a chair without moving, eating,
 >